jltheresa08/COMP2042_CW_hfytl3/README.md

 Name: Theresa Lim Jiyi
 ID: 20300517

+This is my attempt at maintaining, improving and extending an existing 2048 Game Project as part of my second year module, Developing Maintainable Software.

 ## Getting Started
 ### How to run
 1. Install Git from [here](https://git-scm.com/downloads).
 Skip this step if already installed.